 Only 75 physicians in the country were selected to train using the world’s smallest pacemaker and four of them practice exclusively at TMH.
-The Micra, about the size of a large vitamin, is implanted directly in the heart through a simple procedure within our cath lab.
+The Micra, about the size of a large vitamin, is implanted directly in the heart through a simple procedure within our EP Lab.
 Learn more.

-Some patients with mitral regurgitation, or “leaky valve,” may not be a candidate for traditional open heart surgery, however there is a newer treatment option for these patients with the MitraClip.
-Performed by our Structural Heart team, this procedure involves clipping together the valve leaflets to stop the valve from leaking.
+Some patients with mitral regurgitation, or a “leaky valve,” may not be a candidate for traditional open heart surgery.
+However, there is a newer treatment option for these patients with the MitraClip.
+Performed by our Structural Heart Team, this procedure involves clipping together the valve leaflets to stop the valve from leaking.
 MitraClip is placed through a small incision in the groin and has a shorter recovery time than open-heart surgery.
 Learn more.

 We use a team model to deliver leading-edge treatment options for patients.

 At Tallahassee Memorial, each patient has a story to tell.
 Read the inspiring stories from some of our Heart patients.